AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 All new source files should begin with a copyright and license stating:

-    // Copyright (c) Contributors to the OpenEXR Project.
+    // Copyright (c) Contributors to the Imath Project.
 All rights reserved.
     // SPDX-License-Identifier: BSD-3-Clause

 #### Third-party libraries